Wavedev-whastaken/Randomised-gamedev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on game engine
+- 🔭 I’m currently working on game engine , FPK FPK-linux
 - 🌱 I’m currently learning python rust
 - 👯 I’m looking to collaborate on c++/c stuff or rust or python
 - 🤔 I’m looking for help with anything